alexandreborges/malwoverview/README.md

 # NEXT VERSIONS

-Next versions will include checking detecting the type of packing. :)
+Next version will include detection of the packing's type. :)